Nature Stuff www.mdavid.com.au

 Run the slide show below to see some of the processes involved in producing a giant.

 The few giant trees that are spared from logging have everything around them chopped down.
-This leaves them standing exposed and vulnerable to lightning, erosion and wind damage.
+This leaves them standing exposed and vulnerable to lightning strikes, erosion and wind damage.
 The ground around the tree is no longer shaded and becomes drier and harder than it once was.
-With all these things working against it, the giant is doomed to die much earlier than it should have.
+With all these things working against it, the giant is likely to die much earlier than it should have.

-But what new trees?
-Why can't they become giants?
+But what about the new trees?
+Why can’t they become giants?

 When you consider how difficult it is, and how long it takes to make a giant, it seems crazy to chop them all down for woodchips - a product which is basically the same as mulch.
 I visited Tasmania in the early 1990s to see the great forests while it was still possible.
 I'm glad I did, but I also feel sorry for people younger than me who missed the chance, because most of those spectacular forests I saw are already gone.
 I just wish I'd taken more - and better - photos.

 The last great area I saw briefly, with some of the most gigantic trees I thought possible, was the Styx Valley.
 When I went there in the early 1990s I was told by a forestry official that legislation had ensured that the Styx Valley would never, ever be logged.
 I was even considered a fool and a bit of a troublemaker for suggesting that might change one day.
-Of course it is the new area planned for extensive logging.
+Of course at the time of writing this web page it is the new area planned for extensive logging.

 People need nature more than nature needs people